syl20bnr/spacemacs-elpa-mirror/melpa/switch-buffer-functions-readme.txt

 This package provides a hook variable `switch-buffer-functions'.

-This hook will be run when the current buffer has been changed.
+This hook will be run when the current buffer has been changed after each interactive command, i.e. `post-command-hook' is called.

 When functions are hooked, they will be called with the previous buffer and the current buffer.
 For example, if you eval: